MatzoMT/cs1302-arcade/README.md

 ### Grading

-The graders will compile and run your code on Nike using Maven.
+The graders will compile and run your code on Nike using Maven (likely via the provided `Makefile`).
 They will test each of the functional and non-functional requirements and total up the points earned.
 This project is worth 100 points.
 Students have an opportunity to earn an additional 10 points via extra credit.